 An important factor in successfully implementing Eppendorf’s climate strategy is its Sustainability Report, which enables valid statements on the success of the company’s environmental and sustainability measures by collecting and comparing extensive amounts of data – for instance on the company’s CO2 emissions and energy consumption.
 “With this data, we have created a reliable foundation for moving ahead at full speed toward climate neutrality,” says van Pelt.

 Eppendorf is a leading life science company that develops and sells instruments, consumables and services for liquid, sample and cell handling in laboratories worldwide.
 Divided into the business units Liquid Handling, Consumables, Separation & Instrumentation, Bioprocess and Workflow Solutions, the product portfolio includes, for example, pipettes, pipette tips, centrifuges, mixers and ultra-low temperature equipment.
 In addition, Eppendorf offers a wide range of high-quality consumables.

 Eppendorf products are most broadly used in academic and commercial research laboratories, e.g., in companies from the pharmaceutical and biotechnological as well as the chemical and food industries.
 They are also used in laboratories that perform clinical or environmental analysis, in forensic laboratories and in industrial laboratories where process analysis, production and quality assurance are performed.

-Eppendorf was founded in Hamburg, Germany in 1945 and currently has around 4,500 employees worldwide.
-The company has subsidiaries in 28 countries and is represented in all its other important markets by distributors.
+Eppendorf has been active since 1945, is headquartered in Hamburg, Germany, and employs about 5,000 employees worldwide.
+The Group has subsidiaries in 33 countries and is represented in all other continents and important markets by distributors.

 Phone: +49 40 538 01-183